andydansby/worlds-worst-game-pixel-level/README.md

 Once you reach the end of the current tile (displacement == 15) you will advance to the next tile.

-You can only see 15 tiles ahead of you.
+You can only see 17 tiles ahead of you.

-Any enemy further than 15 tiles more more are invisible to you Any enemy further than 1 tile behind you are invisible to you
+Any enemy further than 17 tiles more more are invisible to you Any enemy further than 1 tile behind you are invisible to you

-There are bugs to work out
+Now using binary search to find enemies closest to you.